FINANCIAL AID OFFICE MISSION

 The Mission of the Financial Aid Office of Beulah Heights University is to provide adequate financial assistance in compliance with all federal, state and institutional regulations, eligible to students.
 We strive to provide superior client service to students, parents, faculty, staff, and churches throughout the community.

-ELIGIBILITY REQUIREMENTS FOR FINANCIAL AID
+FINANCIAL AID LINKS

 Beulah Heights University general policy is to ensure that all is administered in accordance with the rules -regulations of federal government and institution.